jizhang/jizhang.github.com/source/_posts/2023-02-13-setup-ci-with-github-actions-java-node-python.md

     * `metadata-action` will generate a list of tags based on the `images` and `tags` parameters.
 The above configuration will generate something like `ghcr.io/jizhang/proton:sha-729b875`.
 Other options can be found in this [link][17].
     * We give this step an `id`, which is `meta`, and then access its output via `steps.meta.outputs.tags`.
     * The parameter `images`, `tags`, and `tags` in `build-push-action` all support multi-line string so that multiple tags can be published.
 * `docker/build-push-action` does the build-and-push job.
-The Dockerfile should be in the project root, and we pass the `JAR_FILE` argument which points to the artifact that we downloaded from the previous job.
+The Dockerfile should be in the project root, and we pass the `JAR_FILE` argument which points to the artifact that we've downloaded from the previous job.

 If built successfully, the Docker image can be found in your Profile - Packages.
 Here's the [full example][18] of using GitHub Actions with a Java project.
 The final pipeline looks like this: